 If you’d prefer to see a quick demonstration on how the self-test works before getting yours, please check out this video: https://youtu.be/1G1ia1S7uZo

-Get Your Kits from ACNS!
+Get Your Kits from HEAL NS!

 We think it’s great that you’re taking steps to take care of your health.
 We’re happy to provide a variety of options for you to get your free HIV self-test kits.
 You’re not alone.
 We’re here to support you every step of the way.

 For more information about the Community Link project or the HIV self-test, please email This email address is being protected from spambots.
-You need JavaScript enabled to view it. or call 782-774-8178.
+You need JavaScript enabled to view it., or call 782-774-8178.

 Info & Resources